mzivic7/endcord/.github/CONTRIBUTING.md

 Better dont contribute.
 You'll save your mental health, and I will save time trying to understand your code.
 But if you insist:
 First have a look at the code, if you can navigate through that mess and keep your sanity: try to maintain same writing style, and explain in detail what is done in a PR.
-If the code makes you scream, just open an issue, and Ill get to it.
+If the code makes you scream, just open an issue, and I will get to it.

 ## **LLM generated code is strongly prohibited**